wp-plugins/simple-download-monitor/readme.txt

 For screenshots please visit the [download monitor plugin page](http://www.tipsandtricks-hq.com/simple-wordpress-download-monitor-plugin)

 == Changelog ==

+= 2.8 =
+* Added the ability to use shortcodes in the description area of the downloads.
+For example: you can use the download counter shortcode in the description field to show the current counter to your visitors.
+* Bug-fix for the "show downloads from a category" shortcode.
+It will now correctly show all items in a download category.
+* Added a better dashicons icon for the downloads menu in the admin dashborad.

 = 2.7 =
 * Added a new feature to show an ajax file tree browser.